recSlayer/type-modeling/docs/2-java-in-python.md

 <details>
   <summary>Click for hint: What is the syntax for returning nothing in Python?</summary>

   You can just say `return`.
 Also, if you want to make an empty block — the equivalent of `{}` in Java — then you can use the special keyword `pass`, which basically means “this space intentionally left blank.”
+Python needs a special syntax for that because of its indentation-based block structure.
+Without it, how do you tell the difference between “empty nested block is here” and “nothing is here?”
 </details>
 <details>
   <summary>Click for hint: How do I format these complex error messages the tests want me to return?</summary>